lsst-ts/observatory-ops-docs/Operational-Procedures/Scheduler/night-time-operations/index.rst

     AT Summary State view from LOVE at the summit.
     At the top the view contains the summary state of the most relevant components.
-    At the bottom, on the right-hand side, is shown the dome and telescope position and on the left-hand side the logging from the Scheduler.
+    On the bottom right, the dome and telescope position are shown.
+    The left-hand side shows the logging output from the Scheduler.

 .. _scheduler-night-time-operation-troubleshooting: